 Whatever it is I still want to lose 20 lbs.
 And cleaning my plate at the restaurant is not going to help.

 Last night my friend Michelle mentioned she feels that she does "binge eating"--the habit of just eating because it's there, because your taste-buds are bored, not because you need food.
-Binge eaters eat because they are stressed and want to feel good and, lets face it, food tastes good.
-I don't think I eat because I feel stressed, but I know I am not overeating because I need food.
+Binge eaters eat because they are stressed and want to feel good and, lets face it, good food tastes good and makes you feel good.
+I don't think I eat because I feel stressed, but I know I am not overeating because I need the food.
 To be honest, I can't remember the last time I felt hunger pains or felt my stomach rumbling.

 Earlier this year I started keeping a food diary at Fat Secret.
 This is something Steve's nutritionist told him to do.
 Just to be aware of what you eat and drink.
 I was really faithful with it for a while, then in August I got lazy and and busy and just didn't.
 I'm going back to it again, but I have to admit I don't know if it helps to be aware of the calories in all the foods I eat.
 I also find the sheer caloric count in prepared foods disturbing.
 Why do restaurants serve such large portions?
 Why do I still feel the need to clean my plate after all these years?

 Lisa always begins her restaurant eating experience by dividing the food on her plate and asking for a box to take home half of it.
 Then she's not tempted to just keep eating until it is all gone.
 I may have to start doing that.

 I also need to ask myself more often if I am hungry or if my taste-buds are just bored.